 Have a question about your harp?
 Have a read through our frequently asked questions.
 If your question isn’t answered then please fill out our contact form and we will do our best to answer.

-A Nifty Harp is coated with two coats of Invisible Oil.
-This is a protective matt finish chosen specifically to retain the natural look and feel of the timber, but also to be low maintenance robust finish.
+A Nifty Harp is coated with three coats of Invisible Oil.
+This protective matt finish is explicitly chosen to retain the natural look and feel of the timber, but also to be low maintenance robust finish.

 Replacement tuning key

 A tuning key is supplied with your harp.
 If you need a replacement, or maybe just a spare, keys can be ordered from our shop

 The Wee Nifty Harps come in two standard configurations: un-levered and fully levered.

 In the early stages of learning, some teachers will suggest that levers are not immediately required, so we supply the un-levered version of The Wee Nifty to make the initial purchase as affordable as possible.
 However, as your playing skills develop, you will likely want to be able to learn a broader range of music in different keys or play alongside other instruments without re-tuning the harp each time.